 Your wedding is approaching, and planning is well underway.
 As your costs mount, you realize why a whole industry has sprung up around weddings.
 Everything is so expensive!
 But there are ways to enjoy a fantastic wedding for less than the companies that are feeding off your big day would like to charge.

-Cheap and DIY wedding flowers will save you plenty of money, and they don’t have to be second-best choices either.
+Cheap wedding flowers will save you plenty of money, and they don’t have to be second-best choices either.
 Get these plus flower industry insider tips right here!

 First up, remember that you’re probably going to need a LOT of flowers.
 It’s not just your bouquet that needs them.
 You’ll want flowers at the venue where you make your vows, and chances are, you’ll want flowers on every table at the reception venue too.